Social Impact Bonds designed to incentivise new uses for off-patent drugs and unprofitable therapies

 CEO & Founder

-Savva is a Commercial/IP Legal Adviser and a NZ and Australian Patent and Trade Mark Attorney with 17+ years experience working for tech and medical device companies.
+Savva is a Commercial/IP Consultant Legal Counsel and a NZ and Australian Patent and Trade Mark Attorney with 18+ years experience working for tech companies.
 He conducted his LLM thesis on the lack of private incentives to develop unmonopolisable therapies.

 Operations & Fundraising